sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 		return SearchState
 	return null
 ```
-Calling diffrent signal functions these were than connected to to the skeleton in its state machine script and then would be controled based off the informaiton instead of using signals the skeletons could have been a child of the main repeaer node.
-However this decreases flexiblity and functionalty as it would require more dependecys such as specific refrences to the mob rather than using univesal indicators such as groups would could be incoprated to other mobs much easier if required.
+Different signals were then connected to the skeleton in its state machine script and then would be controlled based on the information.
+The reason the skeleton was not a direct child of the reaper was because this created a variety of movement issues in the skeleton while the reaper moved.
+Which was why signals were used instead though this decreases flexibility it decreases the amount of dependencies needed for the code.

 The skeleton sending signals to the reaper as follows
 ```